Sai-Smruti-M/Disaster-Management/README.md

 # Disaster Management

 The Disaster Management Dashboard is a full-stack web application designed to monitor, manage, and respond to disaster-related events in real time.
-Built using Flask, MySQL, and modular frontend technologies, it provides a centralized interface for tracking active disasters, available resources, volunteer coordination, incident reports, and evacuation status.
+It provides a centralized interface for tracking active disasters, available resources, volunteer coordination, incident reports, and evacuation status.

 ## 🛠 Skills
 HTML, CSS, Javascript

 ## Features